ImageImage

 Phase 3

-Develop a robust visual system rooted in strategy, not just aesthetics, and put it all in a brand guide with logos, colors, fonts, styles, shapes, and example layouts.
+Develop a robust visual system rooted in strategy, not just aesthetics, and put it all in a brand guide with logos, colors, fonts, shapes, and examples.

 Image